Is a Correction Looming Ahead for CVS Health Corporation (CVS)

 Reports are indicating that there were more than several insider trading activities at CVS starting from Lotvin Alan, who sale 22,541 shares at the price of $104.00 back on Aug 04.
 After this action, Lotvin Alan now owns 109,183 shares of CVS Health Corporation, valued at $2,344,264 using the latest closing price.

-Finke Daniel P, the EVP/Pres, Health Care Benefits of CVS Health Corporation, sale 9,546 shares at $100.00 during a trade that took place back on Aug 03, which means that Finke Daniel P is holding 32,150 shares at $954,600 based on the most recent closing price.
+Lotvin Alan, the EVP&President-PharmacyServices of CVS Health Corporation, sale 120,899 shares at $98.00 during a trade that took place back on Aug 03, which means that Lotvin Alan is holding 109,183 shares at $11,848,102 based on the most recent closing price.

 Stock Fundamentals for CVS